THE-RAF/ode-rl-environments/README.md

 history = env.model_parameter_history
 ```

 **Note**: This library provides the RL environment only.
-The RL agent implementation is outside the scope of this module and left to the user.
+The RL agent implementation is outside the scope of this module.

 ## Examples

-Run the included examples:
+Three complete examples show different use cases and demonstrate the framework's flexibility:

 ```bash
 python -m ode_rl_environments.examples.minimal_ode_example